alexandregama/blog/content/blog/my-blog-setup-long-story-short-going-through-hugo-github-pages.md

 The requirements matched with **Static Site Generators**.
 Simple.

-Don't get me wrong, CMSs are amazing also.
+Don't get me wrong again, CMSs are amazing also.
 We can even work with cache, JavaScript, etc to have a faster website, but this is a story for another post

 ### Hugo vs Jekyll vs Gatsby vs Next

 All of them are amazing!
 Really!

-I picked Hugo.
+I picked **Hugo.

 - Fast
 - Simple